 Weight loss during pregnancy can harm an unborn baby, even if you are overweight.
 Do not use Bontril if you are pregnant.

 Do not stop using Bontril suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using Bontril.
-Do not crush, chew, break, or open the extended-release Bontril capsule.
-Swallow it whole.
+Ask your doctor how to avoid withdrawal symptoms when you stop using this medicine.
+Do not crush, chew, break, or open the extended-release capsule.
+Swallow the capsule whole.
 Breaking or opening the pill may cause too much of the drug to be released at one time.

 Before taking this medicine

 You should not use Bontril if you are allergic to phendimetrazine, or if you have:

 severe heart problems;

 advanced coronary artery disease (clogged arteries);

 severe or uncontrolled high blood pressure;

 a history of drug abuse.

 Do not use Bontril if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.